Student mentors make a huge difference in a student's first year at uni.

-Student mentors volunteer their time to welcome you as a new UC student and to help you settle in during your first semester.
-Your student mentor will be a second- or third-year student, who can answer your questions and help you settle into university life – from study tips and great places to eat to where to go if you need support.
+Student mentors volunteer their time to help you settle in during your first semester.
+Your student mentor will be a student who has completed first year.
+They can answer your questions and help you settle into university life – from general study tips and great places to eat to where to go if you need support.

 Mentoring programmes at UC